 Once self-touring renters have had their identities verified and gained access, they still must navigate through prospective apartment buildings to ensure they gain enough of a first-hand look to make informed renting decisions.
 In large rental buildings, multiple common areas on different floors, along with hundreds of individual residences, can pose a directional challenge to those traversing the property unguided for the first time.
 Property-level interior mapping software provided by companies like Engrain can work like an interior-level kind of Google Maps, helping shepherd the newbie to his or her desired destination within the multifamily community.

-Property managers using self touring have also benefitted from prospect management platforms.
+Property managers using self touring have also benefited from prospect management platforms.
 Tech tools like Funnel ease the difficulty that COVID-era remote leasing teams have endured managing leads and allowing prospects to schedule tours across properties.
 Funnel’s capabilities actually extend to executing leases online.
 That feat can help ensure the leasing process remains 100% remote from start to finish.

 “The lockdown has uprooted many social and business processes, but for many of our limited partners – who include some of the largest multifamily REITs and private owners and managers – technology investments have played a tremendous role in keeping operations going,” Helm says.
 “In addition to self touring, landlords are also using tech tools for things like collecting rent, residential communications and coordinating maintenance requests, and have thereby been able to provide residents with the best possible living experience, even under these trying circumstances.”